acemod/ACE3/wiki/development/coding-guidelines.md

 ### 7.3.
 Event driven
 All ACE3 components shall be implemented in an event driven fashion.
 This is done to ensure code only runs when it is required and allows for modularity through low coupling components.

-Event handlers in ACE3 are implemented through CBA event system (ACE3's own event system is deprecated since 3.6.0).
+Event handlers in ACE3 are implemented through the CBA event system (ACE3's own event system is deprecated since 3.6.0).
 They should be used to trigger or allow triggering of specific functionality.

 More information on the [CBA Events System](https://github.com/CBATeam/CBA_A3/wiki/Custom-Events-System) and [CBA Player Events](https://github.com/CBATeam/CBA_A3/wiki/Player-Events) pages.